gizlbizl/test/README.md

 hello, its firm for iceriver ks0

-rename to iceriverminer
+downlaod and rename to iceriverminer

 put in /var/update

-rename in /var/update miner.bgz to something like m_23424324_iner.bgz
+rename in folder /var/update file miner.bgz to something like m_23424324_iner.bgz

 reboot